SebastienPJ/arubaCentral_renameAPs/README.md

 Improvements:
 - Create a frontend to remove print statements
 - Expand functionality to not just renaming but changing other values
+- Change all MAC and Serial values to lower case before validation steps